Isoperiodic families of Poncelet polygons inscribed in a circle and circumscribed about conics from a confocal pencil: Poncelet pairs of conics and Blaschke ellipses

 Now, we are going to study triangles inscribed in the unit circle and having a conic from a given confocal family as the caustic.
-Unlike \cite{DGSV} we, in principle, allow the possibility for the caustic to be a hyperbola.
+Unlike \cite{DGSV} we, in principle, allow the possibility for the inscribed conic to be a hyperbola.